sptankard/digitalsecuritycurriculum/pages/02.curriculum/02.what-is-digisec/chapter2.en.md

 Ask yourself a few questions:

 **What do you want to protect?**
-What do you have that requires protection?
-Some examples could include: personal information, sensitive communications, statistical reports, incriminating evidence, photographs, film, documentation of a movement, or written and oral histories of our communities.
+Start your risk assessment with asking yourself what do you have that requires protection?
+Some examples of items that need protection include: personal information, sensitive communications, statistical reports, incriminating evidence, photographs, film, documentation of a movement, or written and oral histories of our communities.

 **Who do you want to protect it from?**
-The information you have may need to be protected from right-wing adversaries, the police, intelligence officers, movement infiltrators, and the state.
+Thinking about adversaries can be difficult.
+Many people feel an inherent aversion to thinking about the people that might intend to do violence towards you and your organization.
+When doing this excercise know that it is okay to have a litle anxiety.
+It is unpleasant to think about violence period.
+Have compassion for yourself and know that with risk assessment you are planning for worst and this strategy will help you outhink your opponents.
+So take a deep breath and dig into identifying all of the opponents who might be interested in targeting what you need to keep safe.
+This can include police officers,intelligence agents,  right-wing adversaries, movement infiltrators, and even abusive family members.

 **How likely is it that you will need to protect your assets?**
+This question is all about you thinking realistically to parse between what is your anxiety around being attacked and what is the likelihood of an attack.
+That is
 What level of protection does your information need?
 How often are you exposed to a threat?

 **How bad are the consequences if you fail?**